Testing Simultaneous Diagonalizability: Multi-sample test

-where $\lambda_{r}(\Theta)$ denotes the $r$th eigenvalue of $\Theta$. \end{cor} The approximation in \eqref{eqn:multi_norm} between a weighted sum of chi-squared distributed random variables and a gamma distribution was introduced in \cite[Theorem 3.1]{box1954} based on matching first- and second-order moments of the two distributions.
+where $\lambda_{r}(\Theta)$ denotes the $r$th eigenvalue of $\Theta$.
+Furthermore, the p-value based on \eqref{eqn:multi_norm} can be approximated by

+\end{cor} The approximation in \eqref{eqn:full_approx} between $\psi_3^*$, a weighted sum of chi-squared distributed random variables, and $\gamma_3^*$, a gamma distribution, was introduced in \citet[Theorem 3.1]{box1954} based on matching first- and second-order moments of the two distributions.
+For accuracy analysis, see \cite{bodenham2016comparison}.

+Note, that \autoref{thm:multi_eig} requires to calculate the generalized inverse of $\Theta$.
+In contrast, \autoref{cor:multi} only needs the trace of $\Theta$.
+Calculating the trace of $\Theta$ is expected to be more robust towards estimation errors of the eigenvector matrix $V$ than finding the generalized inverse of $\Theta$.

-Similarly, only the estimated $\widehat{\Sigma}_i$ are accessible in usual practice.
-And due to possible singularity issues occurred with the general inverse $\Theta_i^+$ in \autoref{thm:multi_eig}, we use results in \autoref{app:est} to introduce the following proposition.
+In practice, only the estimated $\widehat{\Sigma}_i$ are accessible.
+Due to possible singularity issues with the general inverse $\Theta_i^+$ in \autoref{thm:multi_eig}, we use results in \autoref{app:est} to introduce the following proposition.